Climate and nature emergency in South Gloucestershire

 Local nature action plans

 We have produced guidance about local nature action plans to support town and parish councils.
+We have also produced a local nature action plan field guide for use by town and parish councils.

 This will help them to understand biodiversity and build and submit their own plan to help.

-Climate emergency community engagement group
+Climate and nature emergency community engagement group

 The group is open to everyone in South Gloucestershire and meets quarterly.